Simpler Optimal Sorting from a Directed Acyclic Graph: Algorithm

 In our analysis, our logarithms are base $2$ and $d^*(x_i)$ denotes the sum of the out-degree and the in-degree of a vertex $x_i$ in $G$.

 \paragraph{Data structures.} We maintain a path $\pi$ where for all vertices $p, q \in \pi$: $p <_L q$ if and only if $p$ precedes $q$ in $\pi$.
-We store $\pi$ in two leaf-linked binary trees $T_\pi$ and $T_\pi'$.
-Both trees are subject to finger insertions. $T_\pi$ is used for a (finger) search, and $T_\pi'$ is used for a comparison operation:
+We store the path $\pi$ in a dynamic list order structure $T_\pi$ which is a data structure that supports the following operations: